amaurylrd/twitch_compyle/README.md

 ### 🚧 Contribution

-If you are intrested in the project, check the [development manual](.github/doc/CONTRIBUTING.md).
+If you are interested in the project, check the [development manual](.github/doc/CONTRIBUTING.md).
-Please review this guide for further information on how to get started on the project for developpers and contributors.
+Please review this guide for further information on how to get started on the project for developers and contributors.

 ### 📫 Contact

 Tho we like postcards, we prefer emails : [@adesvall](https://github.com/adesvall), [@amaurylrd](https://github.com/amaurylrd) (owner), [@thomasabreudias](https://github.com/ThomasAbreuDias)

 ## License